gear-foundation/gear-wiki/docs/developing-contracts/introduction.md

 There are a lot of imported functions that can be used by the Gear smart contract.
 They are called API functions.
 These functions are provided by the runtime that executes the Gear smart contract.
 The most convenient way to use these functions is to use the Gear standard library called [`gstd`](https://docs.gear.rs/gstd/).
 It is a set of high-level functions that are implemented on top of the low-level API functions.

+More details about the Gear standard library can be found in the [Gear Library](/docs/developing-contracts/gstd.md) section.

 ## Basic stages of the Gear smart contract lifecycle

 Let's explore the typical lifecycle of a Gear smart contract.
 We will use the Rust programming language for the examples, but the same principles are applied to any other language that can be compiled into Wasm.